MicrosoftDocs/azure-devops-docs/docs/work/how-to/email-work-items.md

 **where**:

--   *AccountName* specifies the name of the Team Services account
+-   *AccountName* specifies the name of the VSTS account
 -   *ServerName* specifies the name of the TFS application tier server
 -   *Port* specifies the port, default=8080
 -   *CollectionName* specifies the name of the team project collection.